Work

 Day job

-I care a whole lot about helping people explore how they relate to God and one another, so I bounce around the San Diego Partnership churches doing preaching and pastoral care.
+I care a whole lot about helping people explore how they relate to God and one another, so even before my first full-time call, I engaged in part-time ministry.

 Kensington Community Church